juhe9842/DH_proj/README.md

 ### Task 2

 ### Task 3
-The argument file for the skill selector is almost the same as the one for single skill imitator, with only the following changes:
+The argument file for the skill selector is almost the same as the one for a single skill imitator, with only the following changes:
 ``` bash
 --kin_ctrl clips					# set to clips to tell the program to learn multiple motions
 --motion_file data/datasets/humanoid3d_clips_walks.txt	# a file that points to the motion clips the police should learn